eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

    means the Provider can verify that the app that it is interacting with is indeed an instance of the approved Wallet Solution of a trusted EUDI Wallet Provider.
-Moreover, If the Provider has specific functional requirements for EUDI Wallet Instances containing ‘their’ attestations, the Provider SHALL be able to trust that the User’s EUDI Wallet Instance indeed supports all these features.
+Moreover, If the Provider has specific functional requirements for EUDI Wallet Instances containing 'their' attestations, the Provider SHALL be able to trust that the User's EUDI Wallet Instance indeed supports all these features.

 The next sections discuss these trust relationships.